Jollerprutt/proxmox-node/README.md

 For each proxmox node each installation requires two hard disks.
 Disk one (sda) is the for proxmox OS so a small 30Gb disk is adequate.
 Use a sata or USB dom if you like.
 Disk two (sdb) I recommend a 250Gb SSD as minimum - preferably 500Gb.
 Create your proxmox installation USB media (instructions [here](https://pve.proxmox.com/wiki/Install_from_USB_Stick)), set your nodes bios boot order to USB first (so you can boot off your proxmox installation USB media), and install proxmox.
 Remember to remove your USB media on reboot.
-Configure your nodes as follows:
+Configure each node as follows:

 | Option | Node 1 Value | Node 2 Value | Node 3 Value |
 | :---  | :---: | :---: | :---: |